I've never seen so many rainbows in the space of…

-You’d almost expect to bump into Harry Potter himself.
+You’d almost expect to bump into Harry Potter himself at this book shop in Porto, Portugal.
 Or that the exquisite red staircase might move.

-That’s the magic of Livraria Lello, the book shop in Porto, Portugal that’s said to have inspired J.K.
+That’s the magic of Livraria Lello, the book shop that’s said to have inspired J.K.
 Rowling when she was writing the first book in the Harry Potter series.

 It’s easy to see why.
 This fantastical book shop is usually ranked at or near the top of lists of the most beautiful bookstores in the world.

 For a book geek like me, it’s a magical world of words – – one where you could grab a book and a butterbeer and while away the hours.